 Remuneration committees should ensure that remuneration structures and practices are relevant to their businesses, appropriate in the context of policies and practices for wider workforce pay and incentives, aligned to the company's purpose and values, and support the delivery of its long-term strategy and the creation of sustainable value.

-We expect remuneration committees to exercise discretion to ensure total awards - including the unforeseen outcomes of performancebased schemes - remain appropriate.
-We will consider voting against the remuneration report where companies fail to meet the mandatory requirement to disclose.
+We expect remuneration committees to exercise discretion to ensure total awards - including the unforeseen outcomes of performance-based schemes - remain appropriate.